A Community Proposal

 Joining the Share-Hawks Collective does not obligate you to purchase anything.
 It signals interest in exploring a community bid.

-Sharing your email is optional, but helpful if you want updates as this evolves.
-Also so we know how to reach you when the bill comes.
+Sharing your email is optional, but also the only way we know how to reach you when it's time to pay the bill.
 We will use your email only for project-related communication.

 This project is not affiliated with the Seattle Seahawks organization, the NFL, or the Paul Allen estate.